CarlosEddie/CarlosEddie/README.md

 ## Hello There!
 I'm Carlos👋

 ### What I'm doing:
-- 🔭 I have a bachelor's degree in computer science
+- 🔭 I Have a Bachelor's Degree in Computer Science
 - 🌱 I’m a Mobile and Web Developer
 - ⚡ Main Technologies: React, JavaScript, TypeScript, Vue.js, Flutter, Dart, Git e Node.js.